Table of Contents

 composer require cloudinary-labs/cloudinary-laravel

-This command installs the Laravel-specific package that allows you to use Cloudinary’s features seamlessly within your Laravel site.
+This command installs the Laravel-specific package that lets you use Cloudinary’s features seamlessly on your Laravel site.

 Step 3: Create a Cloudinary Account

 You need to create a Cloudinary account and obtain your API credentials.
-So, sign up or log in to your Cloudinary account and then go to the dashboard, where you will find your Cloud Name, API Key, and API Secret.
+So, sign in to your Cloudinary account, then go to the dashboard to find your Cloud Name, API Key, and API Secret.

 Step 4: Configure Cloudinary Credentials